MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 # Setup
 In order for this tool to work you need to download the raw data from the [proof-of-concept zip file](proof-of-concept.zip) and save it to your Desktop as 'proof-of-concept'.
-Follow the instruction in this README to run the R script, for a more detailed description of how I used the script to run my PoC visit my Notebook at: http://rpubs.com/Savard/PoC
+Follow the instruction in this README to run the R script, for a more detailed description of how I used the script to run my PoC visit my RNotebook at: http://rpubs.com/Savard/PoC

 # Installation
 Go follow the instructions at https://www.r-project.org if you need to install R.